pranshu0604/orm/docs/roadmap.md

 ---

 **Note**: This roadmap is subject to change as the project evolves.
-Regular updates will be made to reflect current status and priorities.
+Regular updates will be made to reflect current status and priorities based on development progress and user feedback.

+Last updated: May 19, 2025